Brightify/Cuckoo/README.md

 #### B) Custom matchers

-If Cuckoo doesn't know to type your try to compare, you have to write your own method `equal(to:)` using a `ParameterMatcher`.
-Add this this method to your test file:
+If Cuckoo doesn't know to type you are trying to compare, you have to write your own method `equal(to:)` using a `ParameterMatcher`.
+Add this method to your test file:

 ```swift
 func equal(to value: YourCustomType) -> ParameterMatcher<YourCustomType> {